influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v2/javascript/browser.md

 ---
 title: JavaScript client library for web browsers
-seotitle: Use the InfluxDB JavaScript client library for web browsers
+seotitle: Use the InfluxDB v2 JavaScript client library for web browsers
 list_title: JavaScript for browsers
 description: >
-  Use the InfluxDB JavaScript client library to interact with InfluxDB in web clients.
+  Use the InfluxDB v2 JavaScript client library to integrate with InfluxDB in web clients.
 menu:
   influxdb_cloud_serverless:
     name: Browsers and web clients